EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

   * `image`, custom type defined by EasyAdmin which displays images inlined in the entity listings.
 Read the previous sections for more details.
-  * `toggle`, custom type defined by EasyAdmin which displays a boolean value as a toggable flip switch.
+  * `toggle`, custom type defined by EasyAdmin which displays a boolean value as a flip switch.
 Read the previous sections for more details.